Blendify/blender-manual/blender_docs/manual/grease_pencil/modes/draw/tool_settings/erase.rst

 - Select an erase brush of type Point.

-- Adjust brush settings
+- Adjust brush settings.

 Radius
    Radius of the brush in pixels.

    Use Pressure (pressure sensitivity icon)
       Uses stylus pressure to control how strong the effect is.
-   Occlude Eraser (Overlapping squares icon)
+   Occlude Eraser (overlapping squares icon)
       Erase only strokes visible and not occluded by geometry.

-- Click and hold :kbd:`LMB` or use the pen tip to delete strokes on the viewport.
+- Click and hold :kbd:`LMB` or use the :kbd:`Pen` tip to delete strokes on the viewport.

 .. list-table::